Prenuptial Agreement Lawyer Chicago, IL

 Drafting a Smart, Effective Prenuptial Agreement

 One of the keys to drafting an effective, enforceable prenuptial agreement is timing.
-It is important that you work with a Chicago, IL prenuptial agreement lawyer well in advance of your wedding date, as many jurisdictions will not honor the terms of a prenuptial agreement if the contract is signed too close to a couple’s wedding date.
-Understandably, agreements signed too close to the date are often invalidated on grounds of coercion or duress.
-As a result, it is important to connect with an attorney for a consultation as soon as is possible.
+It is important that you work with a lawyer from Hurst, Robin & Kay, LLC well in advance of your wedding date, as many jurisdictions will not honor the terms of a prenuptial agreement if the contract is signed too close to a couple’s wedding date.
+Understandably, agreement signed too close to the date are often invalidated on grounds of coercion or duress.
+As a result, it is important to connect with an attorney for a consultation quickly.

-In addition, it is important to speak with a Chicago, IL prenuptial agreement lawyer about the kinds of terms that your jurisdiction will and will not allow you to include in your agreement.
+In addition, it is important to speak with a prenuptial agreement lawyer, Chicago, IL couples confide in about the kinds of terms that your jurisdiction will and will not allow you to include in your agreement.
 For example, you may be able to address matters related to intellectual property and access to digital accounts but you will likely not be able to address mandates related to what happens (or doesn’t happen) between the sheets.
-An attorney will be able to clarify how to construct an enforceable agreement that makes sense and adheres to your state’s laws.
+We will be able to clarify how to construct an enforceable agreement that makes sense and adheres to your state’s laws.

 You’re engaged, and every fiber of your being says that you are in this relationship for the long haul, which is terrific.
 However, the reality is nearly 50% of all marriages end in divorce.
 While that doesn’t mean that your relationship will end, it does mean that a possibility exists.
 No engaged couple plans on a failed marriage, but they do happen, meaning that it is smart to be prepared for the possible outcome.
 A prenuptial agreement is a tool; it does not mean that you have lost faith in your partner or that the relationship is doomed.
 There are at least four excellent reasons a prenup should be signed.